staydecent/atom/README.md

 1. You're application state is hidden within the `atom` function.
 It cannot be mutated outside of the atom function.
-2. To affect your state, you need to `trigger` an "action".
+2. To affect your state, you need to `dispatch` an "action".
-3. "actions" can be just a string, or an object or any value you want.
+3. An "action" can be just a string, or an object or any value you want.
 4. You define a single "reducer" function that accepts the current state and action and returns a new state.
-5. You can register any # of "subscribers" that are called after your reducer returns a new state.
+5. You can `subscribe` any # of "listeners" that are called after your reducer returns a new state.

 ## Example